-- The integration of concepts and technologies originating from the Cloud/IT/Microelectronics environments to support massive device (IoT) connectivity and ultra-reliable communications and services on top of enhanced mobile broadband services.
+- Leveraging standardisation stages, including a consensus of 6G KPIs and KVIs32 that will frame future developments.
+The consensus on KPIs for research and innovation is outlined in key documents like the ITU Recommendation "Framework and overall objectives of the future development of IMT for 2030 and beyond" and the final KPIs in the Technical Performance Requirements Recommendation (expected beginning of 2026).
+Therefore, the SNS R&I WP 2025 focuses on (1) the validation of the KPIs where a consensus has been established (2) the further definition of the specific European KPIs that are not yet reflected in international consensus (3) progress on the KVI's definition towards their operational usage. - The integration of concepts and technologies originating from the Cloud/IT/Microelectronics environments to support massive device (IoT) connectivity and ultra-reliable communications and services on top of enhanced mobile broadband services.
 The target is to address a comprehensive value/supply chain materialised by an IoT device-connectivity-service platform. - The stimulation of strategic alliances, with vertical (industrial) sectors to build and offer powerful and persuasive Business to Business (B2B) and Business to Consumer (B2C) propositions.
 This should leverage upon general, local, regional, or even global smart interconnected public and private networks and services.
 A strategic goal of the SNS JU is to empower many vertical domains with capabilities beyond what is currently possible with 5G networks.
 Participation and contribution of these actors to the SNS R&I WP are considered important, both to drive the requirements and to validate the technologies and their versatility in specific business contexts.

-SNS R&I WP 2025 further addresses medium and higher TRLs31, complementing SNS R&I WP 2024.
+SNS R&I WP 2025 further addresses medium and higher TRLs33, complementing SNS R&I WP 2024.
 It also includes a specific focus on low TRL in Stream B targeting future 6G developments and disruptive technologies for 6G.